ARM-software/sbsa-acs/README.md

 4. Install the Build pre-requisite packages from [here](https://community.arm.com/docs/DOC-10804)

 ## Additional Reading
+1. For details on the SBSA ACS UEFI Shell Application, refer to the [SBSA ACS User Guide](docs/SBSA_ACS_UEFI_App_User_Guide.pdf)
-1. For more details on the Design of the SBSA ACS, refer to the [Validation Methodology Document](docs/validation-methodology.md)
+2. For more details on the Design of the SBSA ACS, refer to the [Validation Methodology Document](docs/SBSA_Val_Methodolgy.pdf)
-2. For details on the test coverage, the scenarios implemented in the present release of the ACS and the scenarios planned in the future release, refer to the [Testcase checklist](docs/testcase-checklist.md)
+3. For details on the test coverage, the scenarios implemented in the present release of the ACS and the scenarios planned in the future release, refer to the [Testcase checklist](docs/testcase-checklist.md)

 ### ACS Build steps